 Specialized oriole feeder designs are available that accommodate only the foods orioles prefer, therefore enticing these birds for a meal without competing with other birds.

-Nectar feeders with large ports for large bills and perches for these songbirds are popular, as are small dishes for offering jelly or mealworms.
-Feeders with spikes to securely hold orange or apple halves are also popular oriole feeders, and many feeder designs incorporate all three: nectar reservoirs, jelly dishes and fruit spikes.
+Nectar feeders with wider ports for large bills and perches for these songbirds are popular, as are small dishes for offering jelly or mealworms.
+Feeders with spikes to securely hold orange or apple halves are also popular oriole feeders, and many feeder designs incorporate all three: nectar reservoirs, jelly dishes, and fruit spikes.

-Chunks and wedges of fruit can also be offered in platform, cage or tray feeders, and jelly can be offered in any small dish or even directly from the jar.
+Chunks and wedges of fruit can also be offered in platform, cage, or tray feeders, and jelly can be offered in any small dish or even directly from the jar.

 If you haven’t been feeding orioles specifically but have already noticed them in your yard, they may be attracted to any hummingbird feeders you have available.
-The classic hummingbird nectar recipe of four parts water to one part sugar is also attractive to orioles, but they will need nectar feeders with larger ports and perches because of the birds' bigger size.
-Orioles will also eagerly sip less sweet nectar, and making oriole food with a 5:1 or 6:1 ratio of water to sugar is also suitable and can be more economical when trying to appease these birds’ hearty appetites.
+The classic hummingbird nectar recipe of four parts water to one part sugar is also attractive to orioles, but they will prefer nectar feeders with larger ports and perches because of orioles' bigger size.
+Orioles will also eagerly sip less sweet nectar, and making oriole food with a 5:1 or 6:1 ratio of water to sugar is suitable and can be more economical when trying to appease these birds’ hearty appetites.
 Many commercial oriole nectars also use orange dye to help attract the birds.
-Just like with hummingbirds, however, the dye is largely unnecessary as many oriole nectar feeders have orange bases and ports that will attract the birds just as easily with the risk of added chemicals.
+Just like with hummingbirds, however, the dye is unnecessary as many oriole nectar feeders have orange bases and ports that will attract the birds just as easily without the risk of added chemicals.

 Feeding Orioles Jelly

 When orioles are visiting feeders frequently, it may be best to offer jelly only in limited quantities.
-This will ensure the birds need to seek out a wider variety of food sources for more balanced nutrition, since jelly does not provide adequate protein or other nutrients.
+This will ensure the birds need to seek out a wider variety of food sources for more balanced nutrition, since jelly alone does not provide adequate protein or other nutrients.
 Instead, consider offering crushed grapes as a more nutritious jelly alternative along with other oriole-friendly foods.